SteveDunn/Vogen/README.md

 (to run these yourself: `dotnet run -c Release --framework net8.0  -- --job short --filter *` in the `Vogen.Benchmarks` folder)

 As mentioned previously, the goal of Vogen is to achieve very similar performance compare to using primitives themselves.
-Here's a benchmark comparing the use of a validated Value Object with underlying type of int vs using an int natively (*primitively* 🤓)
+Here's a benchmark comparing the use of a validated value object with underlying type of int vs using an int natively (*primitively* 🤓)

 ``` ini
 BenchmarkDotNet=v0.13.2, OS=Windows 11 (10.0.22621.1194)